cloudcommunity/Project-AWS-Video-File/README.md

 2. event should be generated on file upload, then lambda function will ping an ec2 instance and supply the address of the file to it
 3. ec2 instance is like a black box.
 It process the video file.

 Question: should the file be locally copied to the ec2 instance or not?
+Should be answered during the solution finding process.

 4. send email with a report to the provided email